ni/custom-grpc-drivers/Docs/grpc_daqmx_labview_hld.md

     - The client provides an interface for users to call the DAQmx methods remotely.
     - This enables remote communication between the client and gRPC device server, allowing distributed systems to interact with the DAQmx API.
 3. **Client-Side Session Management Implementation**
-    - After generating the gRPC client, implement session management by overriding the `ISession Factory` interface.
+    - After generating the gRPC client, implement session management by overriding the `ISession Factory` interface methods which includes:
+        - ***Initialize MeasurementLink Session.vi*** - Initializes the measurement plug-ins session for the instrument selected.
+        - ***Get Instrument Type ID.vi*** - Gets the instrument type ID mentioned in the pin map file for the selected instrument.
+        - ***Get Provided Interface and Service Class.vi*** - Returns the provided interface and service class that will be used to query the NI Discovery service for the address and port of the instrument's gRPC server.
+        - ***Close MeasurementLink Session.vi*** - Closes the local measurement plug-ins session.
     - This ensures proper initialization and closure of each session with the required configuration parameters.
     - Develop high-level wrappers that replicate the connector panes of the LabVIEW DAQmx driver to provide a user-friendly interface.
 4. **DAQmx LabVIEW Client Deployment**